List of celebrities who own wineries and vineyards: Types of celebrity involvement

 Some celebrities lend their names to a winery for a special one-time wine production.
 Mexican-American musician Carlos Santana partnered with the Champagne house G.H.
 Mumm to create a sparkling wine in 2005 titled Santana DVX.
-While Santana helped select the final blend and received royalties for the use of his name and image, he doesn't particularly "own" the brand nor does he continue to be involved in the wine industry.
+While Santana helped select the final blend and received royalties for the use of his name and image, he does not own the brand nor does he continue to be involved in the wine industry.

 American musician Bob Dylan participated in a similar arrangement with the Italian winery Fattoria Le Terrazze.
 Dylan gave permission for the winery to use his name, likeness and album art to create a wine that pays tribute to his 1974 album Planet Waves.
 In 2007, American entrepreneur Martha Stewart announced a collaboration with the American winery Gallo to produce value-marketed wines to be sold at Kmart, which also featured her Martha Stewart Living line of housewares.
 In 2009, British chef Gordon Ramsay allowed a Bordeaux winery to use his name, without royalties, to celebrate the release of their 10th vintage.

 Japanese musician Yoshiki launched his Y by Yoshiki wine in 2009.

 In 2009, Japanese musician Yoshiki launched his wine brand "Y by Yoshiki" with California winemaker Michael Mondavi, including varietals Cabernet Sauvignon, Pinot Noir, Chardonnay, and Rosé.
 The brand, which is served in premium hotels and restaurants, has continually sold out across Japan and is referred to as a "phantom wine" due to its scarcity.

-Hall of Fame Quarterback John Elway found his way to wine ownership in 2015 as an restaurateur through his four Colorado based steak house appropriately named, Elway's.
-The wines are now sold in 35 states.
-Proceeds from their wines benefit a veterans organization called Team Rubicon.